szweier/SZMentionsSwift/README.md

 The require methods for handling mention interaction.

-`- (void)showMentionsListWithString:(NSString *)mentionString;` lets the delegate know to show a mentions list as well as provides the current string typed into the textview, allowing for filtering of the mentions list.
+`func showMentionsListWithString(mentionsString: NSString)` lets the delegate know to show a mentions list as well as provides the current string typed into the textview, allowing for filtering of the mentions list.
-`- (void)hideMentionsList;` lets the delegate know we are no longer typing in a mention.
+`func hideMentionsList()` lets the delegate know we are no longer typing in a mention.

 #### SZMention